 Stability at Speed

-We also found the Ranger 94 FR to have quite a bit of pop and energy when carving on groomers, and the sidecut led us to enjoy short to medium radius turns the most.
+We also found the Ranger 94 FR to have quite a bit of pop and energy when carving on groomers, and the sidecut led us to enjoy short-to-medium radius turns the most.
 Again, our testers agreed the ski felt a little short, even when laid over and engaging as much effective edge as possible.
 A skier who spends his days railing turns on the hardpack would probably be best suited with a different ski.

 The Fischer Ranger 94 FR was surely not designed to be a zipper-line mogul ski, but our testers were still able to navigate their favorite bump runs while on them.
-Even though the length we tested them in was a bit long, because of the large amounts of rocker, most of our testers felt they were quite nimble and quick, even in tighter moguls.
+Even though the length we tested them in was a bit long, most of our testers felt they were quite nimble and quick, even in tighter moguls because of the large amounts of rocker.
 In more firm or truly refrozen moguls, we found ourselves wishing for a bit burlier ski.

 At a price point lower than most other all-mountain skis we tested, the Fischer Ranger 94 FR presents an intriguing option – for the right skier.
 Scoring, on average, the lowest marks across the board, this ski is far from an all-mountain powerhouse.
 But for the retired park skiers out there, the Ranger 94 FR is poppy, buttery, able to land switch in light snow, and is a lightweight pair of skis that is exciting to take to the air.

 What Other All-Mountain Skis Should You Consider?